-It's sound pedagogy, using the power of story to engage young hearts and minds, constantly drawing forth their own concerns, creativity and altruism.
+It's all sound pedagogy, using the power of story to engage young hearts and minds, constantly drawing forth their own concerns, creativity and altruism.
 Throughout the process, they find and use the many academic skills they need to achieve goals they've set for themselves.
 Student-centered learning just makes sense to us, as does the basic psychology of the Hear, Tell, Be sequence.
 Giraffe programs give kids something to say "Yes" to.

 La Lección Gratuita de La Jirafa

 Aquí hay un ejercicio que funciona para todos los niveles de las escuelas, aunque es mejor para el segundo grado y los grados más altos que el Kindergarten o el primer grado.
 Las respuestas serán diferentes según la edad, pero el proceso siempre...more